-Provides a Graph loaded with the ontologies/vocabularies that this docrepo uses (as determined by the namespaces' property).
+Provides a Graph loaded with the ontologies/vocabularies that this docrepo uses (as determined by the namespaces 'property).

-If you're using your own vocabularies, you can place them (in Turtle format) as vocab/[prefix].ttl somewhere in your resource loadpath to have them loaded into the graph.
+If you're using your own vocabularies, you can place them (in Turtle format) as res/vocab/[prefix].ttl to have them loaded into the graph.